January 26, 2010

 Persian Barley Soup

 Barley is an ancient grain with an obscure origin.
 However, as old as barley is, it has never gotten to be a popular grain for cooking in our culture.
-In the land where wheat bread (taftoon, lavash, barbary and sangag) is the staple of Iranian food, barley has never had a chance to compete for first place.
-Barley may be nutritious, versatile, and economical to buy but the only recipes that I know of which use barley as a main ingredient are the barley soup(soup-e jo) and the barley stew (ash-e jo).
+Yet, despite its long history, it has never become a popular grain for cooking in our culture.
+In the land where wheat bread (taftoon, lavash, barbary, and sangag) has always been the staple, barley has never had a chance to compete for first place.
+Though nutritious, versatile, and economical, the only dishes I know that feature barley as a main ingredient are the soup-e jo ( barley soup) and the hearty ash-e jo (barley stew).

-In the following Persian quatrains (do-bayti) by Baba Taher Oryan, the great Persian poet and Gnostic of the late 4th century, there's a reference to barley bread being the poor man's bread:
+In the following Persian quatrains (do-bayti) by Baba Taher Oryan, the great Persian poet and mystic of the late 4th century, barley bread is described as the poor man's bread:

 If I could ever get my hands on the universe